Today's Men's College Basketball Schedule, Betting Odds, and Best Bets

 Total Points

-2 Best College Basketball Bets and Player Props for UNC Wilmington vs. Texas Tech
+2 Best College Basketball Bets and Player Props for Liberty vs. Oregon

+Which bets stand out to you for today's games?
+Check out FanDuel Sportsbook's latest college basketball betting odds to see the full menu of options.

 Sign up for FanDuel Sportsbook and FanDuel Daily Fantasy today!